-- Ind.8 Area of community park lands managed by CVRD in electoral areas - Parks are an important part of the region's ecosystem and its residents' quality of life.
-Monitoring the growth of parks informs policy, plans and investment in parkland. - Ind.9 Area of park per capita per Electoral sub-area - This indicator shows the relative amount of park area per person in each electoral subarea (e.g. around village nodes, others) that have higher populations, to indicate areas where additional investment in parks may be warranted. - Ind.10 Length of recreational trails - Trails are a key part of regional mobility and healthy living.
-Monitoring the growth of trails informs policy, plans and investment. - Ind.11 Population living within 200m of a trail, sidewalk, bike lane that connects to a village centre or school - This indicator shows the relative connectivity of the region to village centres and schools through trails, to provide information on the level of infrastructure support for active transportation. - Ind.12 Housing growth Monitoring growth in homes by type/ area informs policy, plans and infrastructure investment and helps ensure attainable housing can be provided over time.
+- Ind.10 Area of community park lands managed by CVRD in electoral areas I Parks are an important part of the region's ecosystem and its residents' quality of life.
+Monitoring the growth of parks informs policy, plans and investment in parkland. - Ind.11 Area of community managed parks I This metric shows the relative amount of park area per person in each electoral area to indicate the relative availability of open space and identify areas where additional investment in parks may be warranted. - Ind.12 Length of recreational trails I Trails are an important part of regional mobility and healthy living.
+Monitoring the growth of trails informs policy, plans and investment. - Ind.13 CVRD house prices I Monitoring house prices provides data on the relative change in affordability and land value over time. - Ind.14 Housing affordability I Affordability of housing is measured as a ratio of the cost of housing to household income and this can be addressed for different types and tenures of housing.
+This information informs plans and policies regarding how housing prices are impacting households in the CVRD.
+The "affordability standard" is understood as housing costs are no more than 30% of household income.